srinivassaitangudu/helpers1/docs/work_tools/git/all.git.how_to_guide.md

   - Changes to master should only happen by pull-request or merge
   - One should avoid working in master except in rare cases, e.g., a simple urgent bug-fix needed to unblock people
-  - `master` should be always never broken (all tests are passing and it is deployable)
+  - `master` should never be broken ("green build": all tests are passing and it is deployable)

 #### Always work in a branch